FORTH-ModelBasedTracker/MocapNET/README.md

 ![MocapNETLiveWebcamDemo rotation per joint visualization](https://raw.githubusercontent.com/FORTH-ModelBasedTracker/MocapNET/master/doc/demoperjoint.png)

-By using the --opengl flag and also the ENABLE_OPENGL cmake configuration flag you can also see an experimental OpenGL visualization rendering a makehuman skinned mesh
+By enabling the ENABLE_OPENGL cmake configuration flag during compilation and using the --opengl flag to run the MocapNETLiveWebcamDemo you can also see an experimental OpenGL visualization rendering a skinned mesh generated using [makehuman](http://www.makehumancommunity.org/).

 ![MocapNETLiveWebcamDemo OpenGL visualization](https://raw.githubusercontent.com/FORTH-ModelBasedTracker/MocapNET/master/doc/demoogl.png)